Steve Boyce, Artist

 Steve has taught life drawing at Rocky Mountain School of Art, sculpting to children through the ‘Artist in the School’ Program, sculpting and drawing through Red Rocks Community College, Westminster Parks and Recreation, and out of his studio.
+Since moving to Texas, he has taught Figure Drawing classes at Hobby Lobby and at Creative Art Center in Bonham, Texas.
+He also taught a general art class for Creative Art Center’s Teen Artist Outreach program.
 For 25 years, he owned and operator an art foundry, Boyce Bronze Casting.
 After closing his foundry, in 2012, Steve is concentrating on his drawing and painting.

 Steve has a diverse portfolio, human figure being his favorite.
 He does portrait work and captures the true essence of that person.
 His works also include scenes from different time periods, as well as landscapes and wildlife.
 Steve’s work comes to life through his capture of movement and detail.